 Some meals are “good for you” but lacking in flavor.
 Others are scrumptious but a far cry from nutritious.
-And then some dishes check all the boxes.
-Case in point: our Salmon over Lentils with Mustard Vinaigrette.
-French lentils, cooked with onion, carrot, celery and garlic, are hearty and delicious — and the kind of carbohydrate that treats your blood sugar right.
+And then some dishes check all the boxes, like our Salmon Over Lentils With Mustard Vinaigrette.
+French lentils, cooked with onion, carrots, celery and garlic, are hearty and delicious — and the kind of carbohydrate that treats your blood sugar right.
 The salmon, chock full of heart-healthy omega-3, cooks quickly and easily under the broiler.
 And the mustard vinaigrette unifies the dish deliciously!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 1 yellow onion, chopped

 1 cup French lentils (lentils du puy)

 1 tablespoon chopped fresh flat-leaf parsley, plus more for sprinkling

 4 4-ounce pieces skinless salmon filet, about 1 inch thick

 - For the lentils, in a medium saucepan, heat the oil over medium-high heat.
 Stir in the onion, cover tightly and cook, stirring occasionally, for 5 minutes.
 Add the carrots, celery and garlic.
 Cover tightly and cook, stirring occasionally, for 6 to 7 minutes, until tender.